| |

 A Profile of Pigs for Those Who Love Them!

-Daniela my wife is from Germany, and in her country pigs are used to represent good luck.
+My wife is from Germany, and in her country pigs are used to represent good luck.
 They have a saying that goes "Ich Habe Schwein Gehabt" which means "I have had pig."
 This tradition dates back to when times were hard, and if someone was fortunate enough to have a hog to feed their family, they would indeed be lucky enough to say "Ich Habe Schwein Gehabt"!

-The lucky swine inspired Daniela to start collecting them, and she now has a small assemblage of over 400 from around the world, including myself!
+The lucky swine inspired my wife to start collecting them, and she now has a small assemblage of over 400 from around the world, including myself!
 This section is devoted to her and her love of this noble creature and all things pig.
 You have to admit, they are cute!
 We hope you will find it entertaining, enlightening, charming and fun.
 There's even a link to the Ironwood Pig Sanctuary, a home for abused and neglected pot-bellied pigs where you can adopt a pig and follow his progress!
 So have fun and maybe start your own pig collection by purchasing one of the unique pig gifts we have available.

 Different Types of Pigs

-Wild Pigs
+Wild Hogs

 The Bearded Pig can be recognized by, suprise, its prominent beard.
 It also sometimes has tassels on its tail.
 It can primarily be found in Southeast Asia, primarily in Sumatra, Borneo, and the eastern Philippines—where it inhabits rainforests and mangrove forests.
 They are social creatures that live within a family structure.
 It can reproduce from the age of 18 months, and can be cross-bred with other species.